 13. Clean light switches and plates with rubbing alcohol.

 These surfaces are like a magnet for germs.
 Spray a cleaning cloth with rubbing alcohol and wipe the surface of your light switches (don’t spray cleaning solution directly on the switch!).
 Get into the crevices with a Q-tip.
 This will remove stuck-on dirt and dust and make your switch plates shine like new.

 14. Dust light bulbs with a cloth moistened with rubbing alcohol.

+Clean dingy, dusty light bulbs by using a cloth dampened with a little bit of rubbing alcohol to wipe them down.
 By removing the layer of gray dust covering light bulbs, more light will shine through and make rooms brighter.

 Less light bulbs needed to brighten a room = less electricity = money saved.